juanenmellare/boke-bot/README.md

     "secondsTimeout": 4,              // The maximun time of response, ack.
     "queueRefreshRate": 60,           // The refresh frequency per seconds to call the queue URL.
     "userAgent": "",                  // The 'User-Agent' request header used in the browser.
-    "token": "qwqwe"                       // The "baas" cookie, obtained from the cookies after log in.
+    "token": ""                       // The "baas" cookie, obtained from the cookies after log in.
   },
   "successSongFile": "dale_boca.mp3"  // Once the seat is reserved the boke bot will play beeps per second to alert the user.
 }